 The National Curriculum for Mathematics aims to ensure that all pupils:

-Please click the link below to see the key areas of learning in the new curriculum.
+Please click the link below to see the key areas of learning in the curriculum.
 We will be striving to achieve these when working with your child at school and we appreciate any support you can give in supporting your child with these outcomes at home.

 Click the link below to see the handouts for each year group of key information and methods used.

-Times Tables Rock Stars Competition!
+Times Tables Rock Stars and NumBots

 Three of our Year 6 pupils represented Henley Green in a regional times tables competition (more details in the post below) and they won!
 Their prize was a helicopter flight for the team and their teacher.
 We went to Wolverhampton Airport and flew around the local area in two twenty minute flights.
 We flew at heights of 500 feet and speeds of around 100 mph!
 What a fantastic way to end their time at Henley Green!